LePhil/ExcaliburPlayground/readme.md

 * longer levels
 * certain nr of points one should get per level
 * Rush hour where the rate of incoming customers increases
+* update animal icons

 # Bugs
 * "solved" taskItems re-appear when changing a level.
 * fireworks doesn't seem to work anymore
+* customers appear on 0|0 and are stuck there

 # Recently done
 * Re-done buttons with Labels